PhilChodrow/PIC16B/syllabus.md

 ## Coding Problems

 If you are struggling with a problem on a homework assignment, or wondering about an in-class activity, you have several ways to get help.
-In approximate order, you should try:
+In approximate order, you should:

+1. Ask a classmate -- for example, one of your project team members.
-1. Posting your question on the class discussion forum AND/OR asking your Discussion group members.
+2. Post your question on the class discussion forum.
-2. Attending the next MWF lecture period, which will often be used for relevant examples or Q&A.
-3. Attending the office hours of either Kirill or myself.
+3. Attend the office hours of either the TA or myself.

+You are permitted to email me questions; however, I may instruct you to post them on the discussion forum.

 ## General Academic Concerns

 If you have concerns about your grades, general understanding, or ability to keep up in the course, you should initiate a conversation with me.
-We will set up a separate meeting to make sure you have the resources you need to succeed in PIC16A.
+We will set up a separate meeting to make sure you have the resources you need to succeed in this course.

 ## Screen Reader Accessibility